11 essential apps for students

 There are plenty of running apps such as Sworkit, Moves and Runkeeper to keep you fit.
 However, the Zombies, Run app is perfect for anyone who doesn’t like running.
 This app depicts a zombie apocalypse in which you must run from the infected zombies.
 It might be a little terrifying, but it ensures you to have a super-intense work out.

 Do you find that there is often less money left in your account than you anticipated?
 The My Finances app helps you to keep track of all your incomings and outgoings.
-You can categorise your spending and saving to make sure you’re never surprised by your own bank account again.
+You can categorise your spending and savings to make sure you’re never surprised by your own bank account again.

 Are you always late for class?
-With the Timetable app you’ll never be late again.
+With the Timetable app, you’ll never be late again.
 Just fill in your timetable in the app, and it synchronises with all your devices.
 Forgot to put your phone on silent mode before entering class?
 Don’t worry, the app will do it for you.
 You can even add your homework to the app.

 Group work is an essential part of studying.
 When you have to work on a group project, meeting in person at university isn’t always ideal.
 Skype has a function that allows you to have a conversation with multiple people at the same time, making group work a lot easier.